 CBT can help us to identify the ways in which our early and significant life experiences inform and shape the way we think, feel and react to situations and events in our lives.
 It can help us explore the beliefs we hold about ourselves, our current situation and our future.
 CBT does not assume that, simply because we have negative thoughts and reactions, that they are inaccurate; CBT can help us examine why we believe our thoughts and beliefs and help us mediate the impact that they can have on our moods and behaviour.

 John Williams has practiced CBT and supervised the CBT practice

-of other clinicians as a Consultant Clinical Psychologist for over twenty five years and currently offers CBT in Milton Keynes, Bedford, Stony Stratford and Central London.
+of other clinicians as a Consultant Clinical Psychologist for over twenty five years and currently offers CBT from his clinic in West Malling, Kent.

 Smith & Associates, Law Offices

 If you decide that CBT is for you, please ensure that the therapist you see is appropriately trained and experienced in the practice of CBT.
 The British Psychological Society and The Health and Care Professionals Council are rigorous in ensuring that Clinical Psychologists are appropriately trained and supervised to practice talking therapies.